Clarkson, Mississauga

 For the purposes of this page, we will only be focusing on detached home sales in Clarkson.

-The average time it took to sell was 20 days, up from 13 in 2021 (i.e. days on the market).
+The average time it took to sell was 24 days, almost the same as the 20 days it took in 2023 (i.e. days on the market).

 Detached Single Family Home Prices